Dkreick/AD2B/README.md

 #### Skill tree and habilities

+# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ##### Actives

-     • Bullseye (5 turns to CD): +50% accuracy for the next turn
+     • Bullseye (5 turns to CD): +50% accuracy for the next turn.

 ##### Passives

      • Globetrotter (10 levels): Decrease needs rate by 3% each level.

-# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ### Our Villains